 Adaptive kayaks, canoes, and boat launches, offer safe and accessible ways for adaptive paddlers, those in wheelchairs, and those with disabilities, to more easily enter and exit a boat.
 The launches are designed with the input of adaptive athletes, using the best practices in dock and marina engineering.
 The highest-quality products are used in the fabrication of each launch, and many ADA (Americans with Disabilities Act) features abound in the structure.
 Below are some highlights of the adaptive kayak launch.

-- ADA-compliant features include a 1:12-slope aluminum gangway that is adjacent to the composite-decking boat slide.
+- ADA-inspired features include a 1:12-slope aluminum gangway that is adjacent to the composite-decking boat slide.
 This design allows for individuals to ease their kayak down the slide while they travel along the gangway.

 - The floating dock and gangway have a 36″ continuous handrail along the perimeter, consistent with ADA requirements.